 The winery: J.L.
 Kiff is owned by arguably the cutest husband and wife pair, Joel and Laurie Kiff.
 They produce impeccable small-lot pinot noirs out of their 9-acre vineyard, the closest estate tasting room to downtown McMinnville.

 The wine: They make mostly pinot noirs, so that’s what to get here.
 I had the 2012, which was a warm year, producing a deep, complex pinot noir that contrasts with J.L.
 Kiff’s lighter, smokier, and mineralier 2011 version I also tried (that’s a word, right?).
-Try them all to compare yourself!
+On the off chance they’re available, try them all to compare yourself!

 Winderlea Vineyard Meredith Mitchell Pinot Noir